 A Lyft driver or Lyft on the driver’s behalf “shall maintain primary automobile coverage on a personal vehicle” used to drive for Lyft that “recognizes” that the Lyft driver “uses the vehicle” as a Lyft driver “and covers” the Lyft driver “while he or she” is on-duty for Lyft or “while he or she is engaged in” transporting an Lyft passenger.
 (MCL 257.2123(1))

 Auto insurance coverage provided by a policy maintained by Lyft “shall not be dependent upon [the Lyft driver’s] personal automobile insurer denying the claim first and shall not require [the Lyft driver’s] personal automobile insurer to deny the claim first.”
 (MCL 257.2123(6))

 Need help after a Lyft accident?
 Call the attorneys at Michigan Auto Law

 Call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced attorneys if you were injured in a Lyft accident.
 Michigan Auto Law attorneys have spoken at national seminars and legal conferences, teaching injury lawyers across the country about the Lyft insurance requirements and how to better handle Lyft car accident cases and better protect our clients.
-You can also get help from an experienced accident attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.